What is LPC?

 LCPC CAREER PATH

-Your career path may also present you with opportunities to become any of the following:
+As a Licensed Clinical Professional Counselor, your career path may also present you with opportunities to become any of the following:

 - licensed clinical social worker